-- The candidate should have/had a permanent job in a high reputation institute - The candidate should have at least 5 years' experience which allow him/her to fulfil the job description of the adjunct or part time position - If the candidate is going to teach a course contains theoretical concepts, the following conditions are required: - Minimum Academic Rank of Candidate: Associate Professor - The candidates must have previous experience in teaching the same course or teaching courses in the same course - the candidate is going to teach a course contains practical skills applied in the labor market, the following conditions are required: - Minimum educational qualification: Master's degree in the same specialization required - Candidate must have at least 10 years of work experience in the same field of specialization. - The candidate who is hired for the first time will give a theoretical lecture to the members of the concerned department. - The department to which the candidate should joint can put more criteria if needed based on job descriptions Short listening, interviews and recommendation of selection Approval on the new selected candidate College council Approval on the new selected candidate University council Final approval on the new selected candidate Deanship of academic affairs Making Final retirement plan of the university Help in candidate selection Complete the process of recruitment after successful candidate selection
+- The candidate should have/had a permanent job in a high reputation institute - The candidate should have at least 5 years' experience which allow him/her to fulfil the job description of the adjunct or part time position - If the candidate is going to teach a course contains theoretical concepts, the following conditions are required: - Minimum Academic Rank of Candidate: Associate Professor - The candidates must have previous experience in teaching the same course or teaching courses in the same course - the candidate is going to teach a course contains practical skills applied in the labor market, the following conditions are required: - Minimum educational qualification: Master's degree in the same specialization required - Candidate must have at least 10 years of work experience in the same field of specialization.

+- The candidate who is hired for the first time will give a theoretical lecture to the members of the concerned department. - The department to which the candidate should joint can put more criteria if needed

+The Unit Responsibility Department council Setting standards and criteria for candidate selection Approval on the new selected candidate Recruitment committee Setting standards and criteria for candidate selection based on job descriptions Short listening, interviews and recommendation of selection Approval on the new selected candidate College council Approval on the new selected candidate University council Final approval on the new selected candidate Deanship of academic affairs Making Final retirement plan of the university Help in candidate selection Complete the process of recruitment after successful candidate selection